dafnifacility/dafni-example-models/uk-climate-analysis/README.md

 `docker build -t uk-climate-analysis .`

 ### Run container
-If you want to run the docker file to test it.
+If you wanted to run the docker file to test it you can.
 Note this step is not necessary for loading into DAFNI.

 `docker run uk-climate-analysis`